|Search This Site >>

 Presented by: GP McLeer, Executive Director, S.C.
 Arts Alliance

-Advocacy is a lot like NASCAR.
-Don't believe us?
 Join this session to get your advocacy motor running!
 Learn the seven steps of being an effective advocate, then take another turn around the track and learn how to create an advocacy campaign for your arts issue at every level.
-We’ll use a new advocacy planning tool to walk through building a successful, holistic campaign.
+We’ll use a new advocacy planning tool to walk through building a successful campaign, plus take a few lessons from Improv to heighten your ability to be an effective advocate.

 Presented by: Cassie Ward, Collections Outreach Manager, S.C.
 State Museum